 2) Leave your details and I will get in touch to set up a free introductory session with you.

-4) Start your regular counselling sessions with me
+4) Start your regular counselling sessions with me online or in person

 It can be a struggle to manage the demands of our everyday lives and this can be even more difficult when we also need to deal with additional problems or life events or with challenging relationships.
 We can find that we experience stress, anxiety, depression or loneliness.
 We may feel stuck or dissatisfied with some aspects of our lives and things can begin to feel overwhelming and beyond our control.
 Sometimes when life is tough we can find that we isolate ourselves and withdraw from the people or activities which we love.
 We can also find that we lose sight of who we really are.